Lyft shares soar on Nasdaq debut, setting stage for Uber

 Lyft’s IPO, which is this year’s biggest thus far, sets the stage for other Silicon Valley unicorns seeking to debut in the stock market this year, including Pinterest Inc, Postmates Inc and Slack Technologies Inc.

-The success of the IPO came despite Lyft’s steep loses, criticism of its dual-class share structure and some concerns over its strategy for autonomous driving, for fear of missing out on the company’s strong revenue growth.
+The success of the IPO came despite Lyft’s steep loses, criticism of its dual-class share structure, and some concerns over its strategy for autonomous driving and new laws aimed at increasing driver pay, for fear of missing out on the company’s strong revenue growth.

 “There’s money that wants to be invested into tech.
 This is a new area and people are definitely interested in exploring it,” said Catherine McCarthy, an Allianz research analyst.